 Damage of this sort is sometimes severe.
 Take for example the Equator-S mission:

 This tool displays the estimated location of the Earth's magnetopause.

 The stand-off distance and shape of the magnetopause are controlled by the dynamic and static pressure of the solar wind, the pressure of the Earth's magnetic field, and the orientation of the Interplanetary Magnetic Field (IMF).
 The solar wind and IMF field data used for this model originate from the NOAA/NASA DSCOVR (Deep Space Climate Observatory) spacecraft orbiting the L1 point (a point between the Sun and Earth where gravitational forces balance).

 The graphical presentation is in the equatorial plane as viewed from above the Earth's north pole.
-Geosynchronous orbit is shown at a distance of 6.6 Earth radii (Re) from the centre of the planet.
-The location of up to 6 geosynchronous satellites may be indicated by small circles of different colours.
-The colours index into the legend in the lower left identifying the satellites.
+Geosynchronous orbit is shown at a distance of 6.6 Earth radii (Re) from the centre of the planet, with four longitude spokes.
+The locations of 12 geosynchronous satellites are indicated.
+The legend in the lower left identifying the satellites.
 All the satellites are actually at the same orbital radius, though the display adjusts these in some cases for clarity.